YoungCoderQuest/Crop-Yeild-Prediction/README.md

 - Visualization tools for model performance.
 - Deployment guidelines for real-time predictions.

-## Installation

-1. Clone the repository:

-Of course!
-Here's the README file content in Markdown format, which you can copy and paste into a writable file like a Markdown (.md) or plain text (.txt) file:

-markdown
 Copy code
 # Crop Yield Prediction and Ensemble Modeling